We're an affiliate

 1. Congestive Heart Failure; This condition will arise when your dog’s heart has trouble pumping the right amount of blood across his body.

-This heart condition can also cause increased lung pressure and fluid which might lead to troubles in breathing.
+This heart condition can also cause increased lung pressure and fluid which might lead to trouble in breathing.
 Congestive heart failure can attack both sides of your dog’s heart and it may take very long to be properly diagnosed.

 2. Pulmonic Stenosis; This heart condition cause obstructs blood flow to the pulmonary artery from the right ventricle.
 In some cases, this disorder may also interfere with the normal blood flow between the lungs and the heart.